chechen0904/ecbs-6233-assignment/README.md

 The author of the manuscript have legitimate access to and permission to use the data used in this manuscript.

 ## Details about this assignment
-I chose track2, and in this assignment I want to study on the effect of happiness on household risk investment preference.
+I chose track2, and in this assignment I want to study is the effect of happiness on household risk investment preference.

 # Data
 ## Source of the data